PIE-Cubed/FRC-AprilTags/docs/tutorials/vision/AdvancedVision.rst

 Welcome to the Advanced Vision tutorial!

 The purpose of this tutorial is to demonstrate advanced computer vision using classes provided by this package.
-Specifically, this tutorial will focus on the USBCamera, BasicStreaming, and CustomStreaming classes.
+Specifically, this tutorial will focus on the USBCamera and Streaming classes.
 From these classes, you will learn how to use multiple cameras reliably and how to stream camera feeds back to the Driver Station.

 Class Overviews